 Tapping Plate

 A tapping plate is an entry and exit point on the oil filter.
 It contains small holes around the edge, which allow the free flow of oil into the filter container.
-The threaded hole at the centre is where the oil flows out and it faces the engine.
+The threaded hole at the center is where the oil flows out and it faces the engine.

 Antidrainback Valve